Melissa Chen

-Melissa Chen (born 1985) is a Singaporean journalist and activist for youth, oppressed literature and secular schools in the Middle East.
-She is a contributing editor for Spectator USA and co-founder of Ideas Beyond Borders.
+Melissa Chen (born 1985) is a Singaporean social commentator and activist.
+She is a contributing editor for Spectator USA.

 Biography

-Chen was born in Singapore in 1985 and was raised in a conservative household.
+Chen was born in Singapore in 1985.
 She immigrated to the United States at 17, living in Boston and attending Boston University.
 She later became a journalist.

-Chen rose to prominence as a strong advocate for Amos Yee, a Singaporean student who had been arrested and imprisoned for publishing materials (depicting Singapore's founding father Lee Kuan Yew in a negative way, and also criticizing Christianity and Islam) that the government of Singapore considered to be insulting.
+Chen rose to prominence as an advocate for Amos Yee, a Singaporean student who had been arrested and imprisoned for publishing materials (depicting Singapore's founding father Lee Kuan Yew in a negative way, and also criticizing Christianity and Islam) that the government of Singapore considered to be insulting.
 Chen assisted Yee when he fled to the United States and claimed political asylum.

-Yee severed ties with Chen in 2017 for being authoritarian.
-Chen later called for Yee to be deported after he expressed pro-pedophilia opinions and created pro-pedophilia content.
+Yee severed ties with Chen in 2017 for what he saw as her authoritarianism.
+Chen later called for Yee to "be deported from the United States" to Singapore for "supporting pedophilia and child porn".

 In 2017 Chen co-founded Ideas Beyond Borders with Faisal Saeed Al Mutar, an Iraqi advocate for free speech.
-The foundation focuses on translating works written in English into Arabic; most of the translated works are books that are considered controversial in the Arabic world, such as George Orwell's Nineteen Eighty-Four and works by Thomas Paine.
+(Note: The organization focuses on translating works written in English into Arabic; most of the translated works are books that are considered controversial in the Arabic world, such as George Orwell's Nineteen Eighty-Four and works by Thomas Paine.)
 Chen serves as the organization's managing director.